DynamoDS/RefineryPrimer/04_optimisation/4-02_objective-functions.md

 They key is that the objective function must be quantifiable, you must be able to put a number to it.

 In generative design we are not limited to one objective we can also have multiple objectives or goals that we are trying to optimise our design against.
-These different ways of doing optimisation is called Single Objective Optimisation and Multi Objective Optimisation, respectively.
+These different ways of doing optimisation is called Single Objective Optimisation and Multi Objective Optimisation, respectively.<br/>

 ## Single Objective Optimisation
-When we have only one objective function, we are able to find one optimal solution.
+When we have only one objective function, we are able to find one optimal solution. <br/>

 ## Multi Objective Optimisation
 Usually, optimising designs involves multiple competing objectives, therefore optimisation becomes a matter of finding the best trade-off between these objectives rather than finding the one best solution.
 Whilst adding more objectives makes the optimisation more complex, it also opens up for the possibility to get a set of optimal solutions that the decision maker can choose from, instead of just getting one single solution.